alessandrositta/Flatland_challenge/README.md

 ## 1. Dueling Double DQN
 ![](Images/Model.png)
-> The provided solution has been developed using a Dueling Double DQN.
+> The provided solution has been developed using a Reinforcement Learning approach and in particular a Dueling Double DQN.
 The basic idea has been taken from the two papers :scroll: http://papers.nips.cc/paper/3964-double-q-learning.pdf :scroll: https://arxiv.org/abs/1511.06581.

 ## 2. Single Agent
 ![](Images/SingleAgent.gif)